-The Story Behind the Trends: - The Belfast area has seen a drop in children living in relative low poverty AHC (After Household Costs) over the last number of years and was the same as the NI average in 2008/11 and 2009/12 and now below.
-Castlereagh is well below the NI average.
+The Story Behind the Trends - Overall the percentage of children living in relative low income poverty AHC (After Household Costs) in the Northern area has fluctuated over the past years with Ballymoney, Carrickfergus and Coleraine above the NI average in 2010/13.
 Groups with the highest poverty risk are: Ethnic minorities and migrant workers; travellers; young people, especially aged 16-18, lone parent families; families of ex-prisoners; people with low or no educational qualifications; long term unemployed; people living in disadvantaged communities and people living in border areas.
 (Northern Ireland Anti Poverty Network).